Iraqi Kurds press on with oil pipe to Turkey despite U.S. fears

 Majority Sunni Turkey’s deepening ties with the Kurdistan region in northern Iraq have heightened tensions between Ankara and the Shi‘ite-led government in Baghdad.

-“If Turkey and Iraq fail to optimize their economic relations...
+“If Turkey and Iraq fail to optimise their economic relations...
 There could be more violent conflict in Iraq and the forces of disintegration within Iraq could be emboldened,” Riccardione said.

 Kurdistan is already bypassing the federal pipeline network by trucking small quantities of crude over the Turkish border in exchange for refined oil products.